 Byju target users are young learners aged 4-18 years.
 These pupils often tackle various courses and exams, creating a need for robust learning resources.
 There are also training materials for people above K-12.
 This prepares them for entrance exams like NEET, JEE, and more.

-Furthermore, the platform’s target market of over 250 million K-12 students calls for unique e-learning services.
+Furthermore, the platform’s target market of over 250 million K-12 students calls for unique e-learning software system and services.
 Let’s consider Byju’s core EdTech solutions.

 Data shows that online learning improves retention rate by 25-60 percent compared to classroom training, which falls at 8-10 percent.
 But combining both methods births hybrid learning.
 This is a comprehensive teaching-learning system that makes studying effective and flexible.